yasincidem/eye-dropper/README.md

 # 👀 eye-dropper

 This app currently extracts and lists the colors from a screenshot using the Palette API.
-It also provides color definitions that developers use conventially.
+It also provides color definitions that developers use conventionally.
 The provided definitions are as follows:

 |           |   |
 |------------------------------------|------------------------------------------|